-Milan Kundera, Czech writer and former dissident, dies in Paris aged 94
+Milan Kundera, renowned Czech writer and former dissident, dies in Paris aged 94

 “Kundera had to read the entire book again, rewrite sections, make additions and edit the entire text.
 So given his perfectionism, this was a long-term job, but now readers will get the book that Milan Kundera thinks should exist,” Ststka told Radio Praha at the time.

-Kundera refused to appear on camera, rejected any annotation when his complete published works were released in 2011, and would not allow any digital copies of his writing.
+Kundera refused to appear on camera, rejected any annotation when his complete published works were released in 2011, and, earlier, would not allow any digital copies of his writing, reflecting his loyalty to the printed word.
+Today, however, a Kindle version of “The Unbearable Lightness of Being” is offered on Amazon and Google Books.

 In a June 2012 speech to the French National Library — which was re-read on French radio by a friend — he said he feared for the future of literature.

 “It seems to me that time, which continues its march pitilessly, is beginning to endanger books.
 It’s because of this anguish that, for several years now, I have in all my contracts a clause stipulating that they must be published only in the traditional form of a book, that they be read only on paper and not on a screen,” he said.
 “People walk in the street, they no longer have contact with those around them, they don’t even see the homes they pass, they have wires hanging from their ears.
 They gesticulate, they should, they look at no one and no one looks at them.
 I ask myself, do they even read books anymore?
 It’s possible, but for how much longer?”